mmichlin66/mimcss-site/guide/defining-rules.md

 Mimcss supports several built-in scheduler types and allows the library users to create their own schedulers.
 For more information see the [Activation Scheduling](activation-scheduling.html) unit.

-## Referencing External Style Definitions
+## Referencing external style definitions
 So far we used a single style definition class in our examples.
 In practice, it is usually desirable to divide application styles into several areas and use a separate style definition class for each of them.
 The styles defined by these classes are not usually completely isolated from one another though; that is, rules from one definition class may need to use the rules from another one.
 For example, a rule in class *A* may need to extend the rule from class *B* or a selector may need to combine CSS classes from two or more style definition classes.

 Mimcss allows one style definition class to reference another one via the `$use` method as in the following example: